-Since https became a ranking signal by Google in 2014, it is recommended that you use SSL for your website.
+Since https became a ranking signal by Google in 2014, it’s recommended that you use SSL for your website.
 Make sure your web host provides you with this service for you website.

 I would add that some web hosting companies have a better reputation than others.
-So when choosing a web hosting company don’t be penny-wise and make sure your provider is helping your business to succeed online.
+So when choosing a web hosting company don’t be penny-wise and make sure your provider is actually committed to helping your business succeed online.

-So yes, your choice of hosting company can have an effect on your SEO and it is up to you to know what can potentially affect your site, do your research on Hosting companies and demand good service!
+So yes, your choice of hosting company can have an effect on your SEO and it’s up to you to know what can potentially affect your site, do your research on Hosting companies and demand good service!